 - Other nuts: use walnuts, pecans or almonds instead of pistachios.

-- Enhanced lemon flavor: use more zest and juice to make these lemon pistachio muffins.
+- Enhanced lemon flavor: Use more zest and juice to make these lemon pistachio muffins.

-- Chocolate chips: pistachios pair wonderfully with white chocolate chips.
+- Chocolate chips: Pistachios pair wonderfully with white chocolate chips.

-- Jumbo muffins: use a pan for large muffins and divide the batter evenly.
+- Jumbo muffins: Use a pan for large muffins and divide the batter evenly.
 You'll get 6 muffins.

 - Flavorings: to vary the flavor, add orange zest, a tablespoon of orange liquor or a spice like ground cardamom.

-How to make pistachio muffins
+Steps to make pistachio muffins

 - Electric mixer: we recommend it for creaming the butter with the sugar and eggs.